JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 to the Maxwell-Garnett.
 Indeed as the volume fraction approaches zero the two rules predict the same absorption characteristics.
-However, even at the relatively low 1% loading, the Bruggeman mixing rule shows and additional broadening of the peak; the shape of the absorption peak has lost its Lorentzian characteristic shape as can be seen clearly in :numref:`fig-mgo-vf-bg`.
+However, even at the relatively low 1% loading, the Bruggeman mixing rule shows an additional broadening of the peak; the shape of the absorption peak has lost its Lorentzian characteristic shape as can be seen clearly in :numref:`fig-mgo-vf-bg`.
 At 10% loading the Bruggeman predicted absorption is broad with the peak shifted to lower wavenumber.
 This broadening increases with